Somerset, Colorado

 Somerset is a census-designated place (CDP) and post office located in and governed by Gunnison County, Colorado, United States.
+The population was 55 at the 2020 census.
 The Somerset post office has the ZIP Code 81434.
-At the United States Census 2010, the population of the 81434 ZIP Code Tabulation Area was 158.

 History

 Somerset was named after Somerset, Pennsylvania.

 In 2012, the Aspen Skiing Company built a 3-megawatt methane-to-electricity plant in Somerset at Oxbow Carbon's Elk Creek Mine.

 Geography

 The Somerset CDP has an area of 0.492 km2, all land.